+Dispute Resolution Services

+Page: 1

+Residential Tenancy Branch

+Office of Housing and Construction Standards

+DECISION

+Dispute Codes OPR-DR

+Introduction

-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent.
+This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on April 20, 2018, the landlord personally served the tenant the Notice of Direct Request Proceeding.
-The landlord had a witness and the tenant sign the Proof of Service of the Notice of Direct Request Proceeding to confirm personal service.
-Based on the written submission of the landlord and in accordance with section 89, I find that the tenant has been duly served with the Direct Request Proceeding documents on April 20, 2018, the day it was personally served to them.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 10, 2019, the landlord personally served the tenant the Notice of Direct Request Proceeding.
+The landlord had a witness sign the Proof of Service of the Notice of Direct Request Proceeding to confirm personal service.
+Based on the written submission of the landlord and in accordance with section 89 of the Act, I find that the tenant has been duly served with the Direct Request Proceeding documents on January 10, 2019.

 Issue(s) to be Decided

 Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

 Background and Evidence

 The landlord submitted the following evidentiary material: